 Since you probably won’t have a planting season to get your homeowner’s listing ready to show, potted flowers are a cheap and easy way to get the same effect quickly.
 You can also be creative with different kinds of pots, or even use baskets or woven bags like the example above.

-Once of the cheapest ideas on the list, new house numbers make a great improvement because it’s generally the first thing people see who are hunting for your address!
+Once of the cheapest ideas on the list, new house numbers make a great improvement because it’s generally the first thing people who are hunting for your address see!
 If also shows that you pay attention to detail, which can only boost their confidence!

-Unless you’re going for a Grey Gardens look, trimming hedges, bushes and trees is a must when trying to get top dollar for your listing.
-Even better, this is generally something your homeowner can do themselves or with the help of a local gardner.
+Unless you’re going for a Grey Gardens look, trimming hedges, bushes, and trees is a must when trying to get top dollar for your listing.
+Even better, this is generally something your homeowner can do themselves or with the help of a local gardener.

 14. Replace the Mailbox